emmanuel-carreira/coq/README.md

 # coq
-Functional programming in Coq using Galina
+Functional programming in Coq using Galina for the TAES course.